Step 1: Name Your Washington D.C. Series LLC

 - Is my business name available as a URL and if so, how do I buy it?

-1. Naming Rules: Series LLC naming rules vary from state to state.
+1. Series LLC naming rules vary from state to state.
 In D.C., the name of each child series must contain the name of the parent LLC and be distinguishable from the name of any other child series.
-In addition, you must also follow these traditional LLC naming rules:
+In addition, you are also required to follow these traditional LLC naming rules:

 - Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.).